Louie Anderson: 2000s

-In 2000, Anderson appeared as a panelist on an episode of To Tell the Truth hosted by John O'Hurley, and in 2001, Anderson appeared on an episode of Weakest Link, winning $31,000.
-He made appearances on network television in Scrubs, Grace Under Fire, Touched by an Angel (Then Sings My Soul, November 28, 1999), and Chicago Hope.
+In 2000, Anderson appeared as a panelist on an episode of To Tell the Truth hosted by John O'Hurley, and in 2001, he appeared on an episode of Weakest Link, winning $31,000.
+Anderson made appearances on network television in Scrubs, Grace Under Fire, Touched by an Angel (Then Sings My Soul, November 28, 1999), and Chicago Hope.
 He guest starred on the Adult Swim cameo-filled show Tom Goes to the Mayor.

 Anderson played in the 2006 World Series of Poker Main Event in Las Vegas, Nevada.

 2010s

 Anderson filmed a standup special entitled Louie Anderson: Big Baby Boomer.
-In it, Anderson poked fun at his bad habits, pesky family members, and aging body.
+In it, he poked fun at his bad habits, pesky family members, and aging body.

 In 2013, Anderson appeared in the ABC reality television series Splash.
 After practicing several dives into a swimming pool then nearly drowning, he needed help getting out from co-star football player Ndamukong Suh.
 Anderson signed on as the promotional spokesperson for his home state's Land O'Lakes Sweet Cream butter brand.
-Anderson appeared in radio jingles, web ads, and television commercials promoting the product.
+He appeared in radio jingles, web ads, and television commercials promoting the product.

 From 2016 to 2019, Anderson played the part of Christine Baskets on the FX comedy series Baskets.
 Anderson won the 2016 Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his performance.

 On July 23, 2017, Anderson competed on an episode of Celebrity Family Feud (hosted today by Steve Harvey); his opponent was singer/actress Christina Milian.
-This made him one of only a small number of individuals to have both hosted and been a contestant on the same game show, and also marked his first appearance on any form of Family Feud since his departure as host in 2002.
+This made Anderson one of only a small number of individuals to have both hosted and been a contestant on the same game show, and also marked his first appearance on any form of Family Feud since his departure as host in 2002.
 Anderson was a regular panelist on the TV game show Funny You Should Ask from September 2017 until the show went on hiatus in 2020.